-I keep returning to that tarot card, the magic wand, that the part-time fortune-teller and part-time fashion designer (and a rival of my girlfriend) read for me a year ago.
+I keep returning to that tarot card, the magic wand that was read for me a year ago.
 I have never been much of a believer of the mystical, but she was right in saying that my greatest problem was “having too many ideas”.
 That is certainly me.
 My mind is a stack of papers thrown in the wind.

 I believe I still don’t know myself.
 Not truly.
 Something is happening behind the scenes that makes me change from one passion to another.
 It is likely the fear, but I don’t know where the fear originates.